shader-slang/slangpy/README.md

 ## None-pytorch projects / Custom optimizers

-On several projects we've now created custom implementations of optimizers rather than use PyTorch, and due to the huge performance gains it's reasonable to assume the trend will continue.
+Due to the huge performance gains it's reasonable to assume the trend of custom optimizers will continue.
 Whilst it's not the job of kernel functions to _solve_ this, they should still represent an increase in usability over pure calls to compute.

 <b>NOTE: This is my current reading of the Gaussian code - may not be correct :) </b>